osisoft/OCS-Docs/Documentation/SequentialDataStore/SdsStreamExtra.md

       Task<IList<string>> GetStreamTagsAsync(string streamId);
 ```

-### Security
-Allowed for administrator and user accounts

 ***********************
 ## `Update stream tags`
 Replaces the tag list for the specified stream with the tags listed in the request body.
 Overwrites any existing tags; does not merge.